 While there seems to be a heap of competition along the bank of car rental counters at the airport, in truth most U.S. agencies are owned by one of a few major companies.
 Here is how it falls out:

-- Avis owns Budget and Zipcar
+- Avis owns Budget, Zipcar and Payless

 - Hertz owns Dollar and Thrifty